dhdaines/SoundSwallower/README.md

 always searching for one or the other."
 - Leena Krohn, *Datura, or a delusion we all see*

-SoundSwallower is a refactored version of PocketSphinx intended primarily for embedding in web applications.
+SoundSwallower is a refactored version of PocketSphinx.
 The goal is not to provide a fast implementation of large-vocabulary continuous speech recognition, but rather to provide a *small* implementation of simple, useful speech technologies.

-With that in mind the current version is limited to keyword spotting, finite-state grammar recognition and force alignment.
-In addition, the eternally problematic and badly-designed audio library as well as all other external dependencies have been removed.
+With that in mind the current version is limited to finite-state grammar recognition and force alignment.
+It is also implemented in Python, using NumPy for numeric computations.
+A future version may be reimplemented in JavaScript.

-Currently SoundSwallower can be built in several different ways.
-To build the C shared library and binaries, run CMake in the standard way:

-	mkdir build
-	cd build
-	cmake ..
-	make
-	make test
-	make install

-To build the JavaScript library, use CMake with Emscripten:

-	mkdir jsbuild
-	cd jsbuild
-	emcmake cmake ..
-	make

-To build the Python extension, use setup.py in the standard way:

-	python setup.py bdist_wheel

-In all cases the resulting binary is self-contained and should not need any other components aside from the system libraries.

-### Compiling on Windows in Visual Studio Code

-Warning: your mileage may vary... this only partially worked for me, but I'm adding it to the documentation in case it can help someone else.
-Complete and fix this if you succeed. -EJ

- - install vscode with the C/C++ compiler option (https://code.visualstudio.com/download)
- - install CMake for Windows (https://cmake.org/download/)
- - install extensions CMake and CMake Tools (from within the vscode Extensions manager)
- - Select Kit (by clicking "Select Kit" on the status bar): Visual Studio Build Tools 2019 Release - amd64 (question: is this the best choice?)
- - Build: hit Ctrl-Shift-P to launch Command Palette (CP hereafter) and type "CMake: Build"
- - Run test suites: CP: CMake: Run Tests
- - Install: CP: CMake: Install (installs to C:/Program Files (x86)/soundswallower by default)
- - Build python wheel - TODO...
+We have kept the CMU Sphinx features and models for the time being, although this limits us to strictly GMM-based acoustic modeling.
+In the future we may support DNN acoustic models, but we are unlikely to ever implement WFSTs or end-to-end neural networks.